markruys/arduino-DHT/README.md

   - Determine dewpoint
   - Determine thermal comfort:
     * Empiric comfort function based on comfort profiles(parametric lines)
     * Multiple comfort profiles possible.
-Default based on http://epb.apogee.net/res/refcomf.asp
+Default based on http://epb.apogee.net/res/refcomf.asp  (References invalid)
     * Determine if it's too cold, hot, humid, dry, based on current comfort profile
+  - Determine human perception based on humidity, temperature and dew point according to Horstmeyer, Steve (2006-08-15).
+[Relative Humidity....Relative to What?
+The Dew Point Temperature...a better approach](http://www.shorstmeyer.com/wxfaqs/humidity/humidity.html)

 Functions
 -----
 _**`void setup(uint8_t pin, DHT_MODEL_t model=AUTO_DETECT);`**_
-Call to initialize the interface, define the GPIO pin to which the sensor is connected and define the sensor type.
+- Call to initialize the interface, define the GPIO pin to which the sensor is connected and define the sensor type.
 Valid sensor types are:
     - AUTO_DETECT     Try to detect which sensor is connected
     - DHT11
     - DHT22
     - AM2302          Packaged DHT22
     - RHT03           Equivalent to DHT22

 _**`void resetTimer();`**_
-Reset last time the sensor was read
+- Reset last time the sensor was read

 _**`float getTemperature();`**_
-Get the temperature in degree Centigrade from the sensor
+- Get the temperature in degree Centigrade from the sensor
 Either one of getTemperature() or getHumidity() initiates reading a value from the sensor if the last reading was older than the minimal refresh time of the sensor.

 _**`float getHumidity();`**_
-Get the humidity from the sensor
+- Get the humidity from the sensor
 Either one of getTemperature() or getHumidity() initiates reading a value from the sensor if the last reading was older than the minimal refresh time of the sensor.

 _**`DHT_ERROR_t getStatus();`**_
-Get last error if reading from the sensor failed.
+- Get last error if reading from the sensor failed.
 Possible values are:
   - ERROR_NONE      no error occured
   - ERROR_TIMEOUT   timeout reading from the sensor
   - ERROR_CHECKSUM  checksum of received values doesn't match

 _**`const char* getStatusString();`**_
-Get last error as a char *
+- Get last error as a char *

 _**`DHT_MODEL_t getModel()`**_
-Get detected (or defined) sensor type
+- Get detected (or defined) sensor type

 _**`int getMinimumSamplingPeriod();`**_
-Get minimmum possible sampling period.
+- Get minimmum possible sampling period.
 For DHT11 this is 1000ms, for other sensors it is 2000ms

 _**`int8_t getNumberOfDecimalsTemperature();`**_
-Get number of decimals in the temperature value.
+- Get number of decimals in the temperature value.
 For DHT11 this is 0, for other sensors it is 1

 _**`int8_t getLowerBoundTemperature();`**_
-Get lower temperature range of the sensor.
+- Get lower temperature range of the sensor.
 For DHT11 this is 0 degree Centigrade, for other sensors this is -40 degree Centrigrade

 _**`int8_t getUpperBoundTemperature();`**_
-Get upper temperature range of the sensor.
+- Get upper temperature range of the sensor.
 For DHT11 this is 50 degree Centigrade, for other sensors this is 125 degree Centrigrade

 _**`int8_t getNumberOfDecimalsHumidity();`**_
-Get number of decimals in the humidity value.
+- Get number of decimals in the humidity value.
 This is always 0.

 _**`int8_t getLowerBoundHumidity();`**_
-Get lower humidity range of the sensor.
+- Get lower humidity range of the sensor.
 For DHT11 this is 20 percent, for other sensors this is 0 percent

 _**`int8_t getUpperBoundHumidity();`**_
-Get upper temperature range of the sensor.
+- Get upper temperature range of the sensor.
 For DHT11 this is 90 percent, for other sensors this is 100 percent

 _**`static float toFahrenheit(float fromCelcius);`**_
-Convert Centrigrade value to Fahrenheit value
+- Convert Centrigrade value to Fahrenheit value

 _**`static float toCelsius(float fromFahrenheit) { return (fromFahrenheit - 32.0) / 1.8; };`**_
-Convert Fahrenheit value to Centigrade value
+- Convert Fahrenheit value to Centigrade value

 _**`float computeHeatIndex(float temperature, float percentHumidity, bool isFahrenheit=false);`**_
-Compute the heat index.
+- Compute the heat index.
 Default temperature is in Centrigrade.

 _**`float computeDewPoint(float temperature, float percentHumidity, bool isFahrenheit=false);`**_
-Compute the dew point.
+- Compute the dew point.
 Default temperature is in Centrigrade.

 _**`float getComfortRatio(ComfortState& destComfStatus, float temperature, float percentHumidity, bool isFahrenheit=false);`**_
-Compute the comfort ratio.
+- Compute the comfort ratio.
 Default temperature is in Centrigrade.
+Return values:
+0 -> OK
+1 -> Too Hot
+2 -> Too cold
+4 -> Too dry
+8 -> Too humid
+9 -> Hot and humid
+5 -> Hot and dry
+10 -> Cold and humid
+6 -> Cold and dry

+_**`byte computePerception(float temperature, float percentHumidity, bool isFahrenheit=false);`**_
+- Compute the human perception.
+Default temperature is in Centrigrade.
+Return values:
+0 -> Dry
+1 -> Very comfortable
+2 -> Comfortable
+3 -> Ok
+4 -> Uncomfortable
+5 -> Quite uncomfortable
+6 -> Very uncomfortable
+7 -> Severe uncomfortable

 Usage
 -----
-See [examples](https://github.com/beegee-tokyo/DHTesp/blob/master/examples)- .
+See [examples](https://github.com/beegee-tokyo/DHTesp/blob/master/examples).
 For all the options, see [dhtesp.h](https://github.com/beegee-tokyo/DHTesp/blob/master/DHTesp.h).

 Installation
 ------------